-The Department is organised into seven Divisions which broadly reflect distinct functional units but there is also a substantial degree of co-operation and interaction between Divisions.
+The Department is organised into eight Divisions which broadly reflect distinct functional units but there is also a substantial degree of co-operation and interaction between Divisions.

-The Innovation and Investment Division carries policy and delivery management responsibility for enterprise, innovation, research and development, intellectual property and North/South activities delivered through multiple agencies as set out below.
+The Innovation and Investment Division carries policy and delivery management responsibility for the attraction of foreign direct investment to Ireland, enterprise innovation, intellectual property and North/South activities delivered through multiple agencies as set out below.

 The Division has responsibility for: